brite-code/brite/docs/spec/src/patterns.md

 BindingPatternHole : `_`

-Note: Enabling `Constructor` breaks [expression/pattern](#sec-Pattern-Expression-Symmetry) symmetry since it allows the modifiers {Access} and `mutable` whereas that is not allowed in expressions.
+Note: Enabling the constructor tag breaks [expression/pattern symmetry](#sec-Pattern-Expression-Symmetry) since it allows the {Access} modifier and the `mutable` modifier whereas that is not allowed in expressions.
 However, this is ok since we don’t need expression/pattern symmetry for implementation efficiency in constructors.

 ## Annotation Pattern